 To become an HVAC technician, you will need a high school diploma and a technical diploma, certificate, or associate degree.
 Our HVAC Technician Program provides the information you will need to work with vents, ducting, refrigeration, heating, and air conditioning systems.
 You can also take specialized courses to understand welding, soldering, and piping.

 After receiving the necessary training to become an HVAC technician, you will have the working knowledge you need to pursue a career working for larger construction companies or even starting your own business.
-The average salary for an HVAC technician is around $50,000 per year.
+The average salary for an HVAC technician is a little over $40,000 per year.

 7. Medical Laboratory Technician

 If you enjoy anatomy, you might be great as a medical laboratory technician.
 People in this job run tests on blood and urine samples and ready them for examination.
 Lab technicians contribute to the advance of treatments and medicines by preparing matters that help scientists better understand the workings of the human body.